europolis7/hoffmanjamesv/README.md

-- 👋 Hi, I’m @hoffmanjamesv
+- 👋 Hi, I’m @europolis
 - 👀 I’m interested in launching the app Europolis, check:
 - 🌱 Here is the link of the application (Windows, Android & iOS available): https://www.europolis.eu/?invite=60cf2cf096536f5cbc57a14d
 - 💞️ I’m looking to collaborate with influencers